Ronald L. Haeberle: Background

 Haeberle was born and raised in a suburb of Cleveland, Ohio.
 In high school he played football and ran track, graduating in the spring of 1960.
 In 1962, he began attending Ohio University in Athens, Ohio, where he majored in photography.

 During his senior year in 1966 he reduced his classes to part-time not realizing this made him eligible for the draft.
 At that time the U.S. military was drafting large numbers of young men to expand the war in Vietnam.
 In fact, 1966 was the high water mark for the number of men who were inducted into the military through the Selective Service System, with over 380,000 drafted that year.
 He requested a delay to finish his degree, but was denied.
 In April 1966, he was sent to Fort Benning, Georgia, for Army Basic Training.

 After basic training, he was trained as a mortarman and was then given orders to report to the 11th Infantry Brigade at Schofield Barracks in Honolulu, Hawaii.
 When the brigade commander found out he had majored in photography, he was reassigned to a newly formed public information office for the brigade.
 Here he took pictures of training exercises, award ceremonies and other facets of daily Army life which were published in the brigade newsletter.
 He also sent official photos and news releases about the brigade's soldiers to hometown newspapers.
 In late 1967 his brigade was sent to Vietnam.
 Haeberle only had a little over four months left on his two year draft obligation, and could have stayed in Hawaii, but volunteered to go to Vietnam with the brigade.
-While in Vietnam, he continued his public information duties recording routine official events – all that was about to change.
+While in Vietnam, he continued his public information duties recording routine official events.